 Fun and Flirty right?

 I have to say that the ties in back are genius.
 A v-neckline in front and back can be a fall off the shoulder nightmare to wear.
-But, the ties fix this as well as add interest to the dress pattern!
+But, the ties fix this, as well as add interest to the dress pattern!

-It took me a hot second to figure out how close the ties should be in back, but it really makes a difference in the feel of wearing the garment.
+It took me a hot second to figure out how close the ties should be secured in the back, but it really makes a difference in the feel of wearing the garment.
 I think it would also be really cute to make the ties in a complementary fabric so that they stand out!

 Where to Find the Pattern

 If you are interested in making this dress pattern yourself, you can find it on the Ellie and Mac website by clicking the link below:

 Be sure to check out the other tester photos as there are some awesome sewists that test for Ellie and Mac.
 Plus, it helps you pick which options are your favorite!